 There are four perinatal regions in the state of South Carolina, each with a designated Regional Perinatal Center (RPC).
-At Palmetto Health Richland, we serve as the RPC for the 16-county Midlands region.
+At Prisma Health Richland Hospital, we serve as the RPC for the 16-county Midlands region.

 As a Regional Perinatal Center, we have the highest level of skill and technology available in our region to care for high-risk OB and neonatal patients.
 We are responsible for providing transport services and consultation around-the-clock for other hospitals within our region.